rlancaste/AstroPi3/README.md

 		chmod +x setupAstroPi3.sh

-		chmod +x setupAstro64.sh
+		chmod +x setupUbuntuSBC.sh

 		chmod +x setupAstroRasbianPi.sh

 9. Run one of the following scripts using sudo.
 Choose the right one for your system.
-The setupAstroPi3.sh is specifically for a Raspberry Pi 3 running Ubuntu-Mate in the armhf architecture.
-The setupAstro64.sh script is specifically for a 64 bit SBC system running Ubuntu-Mate in the aarch64/arm64 architecture.
+The setupAstroPi3.sh is specifically for a Raspberry Pi 3b or 3b+ running Ubuntu-Mate in the armhf architecture.
+The setupUbuntuSBC.sh script is specifically for an SBC system running Ubuntu on any architecture such as a Rock64 or Odroid C2.
 	Be warned that right now the INDI SBIG driver does not compile in 64 bit.

 		sudo ./setupAstroPi3.sh

-		sudo ./setupAstro64.sh
+		sudo ./setupUbuntuSBC.sh

 		sudo ./setupAstroRasbianPi.sh